+Environment

+- j) wildlife corridors;

+- k) any on-site or off-site physical constraints;

+- geotechnical assessment (slope stability);

+Landscaping

+m) landscape requirements for visual appearance and/or mitigating measures;

+Servicing

+- n) water requirements, including water quality and water supply, and method(s) of service provision. - o) wastewater requirements and method(s)of service provision - p) impact on County services and/or private utility services; - q) nature of any on-site or off-site engineering works that may be required to support the proposed business; - r) on-site stormwater management and off-site conveyance;

+Transportation

+- s) efficiency of the proposed road network within Rocky View County and, where applicable, other jurisdictions; - t) impact on the intersections, highways, roads, and road network within Rocky View County and, where applicable, other jurisdictions; - u) access to a paved County road or provincial highway; - v) safe access and egress from a road or highway; - w) pathways, trails, and sidewalks.

+Other

-Servicing n) water and wastewater requirements, and service method; o) impact on County services and/or private utility services; p) nature of any on-site or off-site engineering works that may be required to support the proposed business; q) on-site stormwater management and off-site conveyance; Transportation efficiency of the proposed road network within Rocky View County and, where applicable, other jurisdictions; s) impact on the intersections, highways, roads, and road network within Rocky View County and, where applicable, other jurisdictions; t) access to a paved County road or provincial highway; u) safe access and egress from a road or highway; v) pathways, trails, and sidewalks.
-Other w) historical and archeological assessment; x) proposed maintenance plan; y) any other matters the County deems appropriate CONCEPTUAL SCHEME SUBMISSIONS Conceptual schemes should address the following: 1.
-A description and evaluation of the existing plan area: a) topography, soils, vegetation, geotechnical considerations (constraints); b) environmental sensitivity and significance; c) agricultural capability, natural resources; d) existing land use, ownership, development, and adjacent land uses; e) archaeological and historical considerations; and f) existing utilities and transportation routes.
-2. A land use concept which includes; a) a future land use scenario; b) demonstration of consistency with higher order plans; c) architectural controls to promote high quality and consistent building design d) developable area controls to limit impacts on environmental features and agricultural operations e) reserve area dedication and strategy (municipal/school/environmental); f) transportation network and pedestrian network; g) stormwater management plan; h) servicing strategy; anticipated improvements to existing infrastructure; phasing of development; and k) landscaping and aesthetic details that will enhance the development.
+- x) historical and archeological assessment; - y) proposed maintenance plan; and - z) any other matters the County deems appropriate.

+CONCEPTUAL SCHEME SUBMISSIONS

+Conceptual schemes should address the following:

+- 1. A description and evaluation of the existing plan area: - aa) topography, soils, vegetation, geotechnical considerations (constraints); - bb) environmental sensitivity and significance; - cc) agricultural capability, natural resources; - dd) existing land use, ownership, development, and adjacent land uses; - ee) archaeological and historical considerations; and - ff) existing utilities and transportation routes. - 2.
+A land use concept which includes; - gg) a future land use scenario; - hh) demonstration of consistency with higher order plans; - ii) architectural controls to promote high quality and consistent building design - jj) developable area controls to limit impacts on environmental features and agricultural operations - kk) reserve area dedication and strategy (municipal/school/environmental); - II) transportation network and pedestrian network; - mm) stormwater management plan; - nn) servicing strategy; - oo) anticipated improvements to existing infrastructure; - pp) phasing of development; and - qq) landscaping and aesthetic details that will enhance the development.

 3. A summary of the Applicant's community consultation and results.
 4. Any other matter identified by the County.
 Institutional and MASTER SITE DEVELOPMENT PLAN SUBMISSIONS Community/Agricultural Master Site Development Master Site Development plans should address the following matters: Plan 1.
 A general introduction to the proposed development: a discussion of the vision and purpose of the proposal.
-2. A master site plan addressing: · · · · · · · · · · · · · · · · · · · a) building placement and setbacks; b) building height and general architectural appearance; c) parking and public lighting; d) landscaping for visual appearance and/or mitigating measures; e) agriculture boundary design guidelines; and f) anticipated phasing.
+2. A master site plan addressing: a) building placement and setbacks; b) building height and general architectural appearance; c) parking and public lighting; d) landscaping for visual appearance and/or mitigating measures; e) agriculture boundary design guidelines; and f) anticipated phasing.
 3. A summary of the Applicant's community consultation and results.
-4. Technical issues identified by the County that are necessary to determine the project's viability and offsite impacts. ct's --- ------
+4. Technical issues identified by the County that are necessary to determine the project's viability and offsite impacts.